simplex-chat/simplexmq/protocol/pqdr.md

 `PQKEM-ENC` is key encapsulation algorithm.

-Other than commented lines, the above adds parameters `bob_pq_kem_encapsulation_key` and `bob_pq_kem_key_pair` to the ratchet intialization.
+Other than commented lines, the above adds parameters `bob_pq_kem_encapsulation_key` and `bob_pq_kem_key_pair` to the ratchet initialization.
 Otherwise it is identical to the original double ratchet initialization.

 ### Encrypting messages